parsiad/mfhowards/README.md

 using namespace std;

 int main() {
+	// Example with three controls
 	enum MyControlType { c1, c2, c3 };

 	const auto A = [&](int i, int j, MyControlType c) {
-		// TODO: Return a double corresponding to the (i, j)-th entry of A(c) };
+		// FILL THIS IN: Return a double corresponding to the (i, j)-th entry of A(c) };

 	const auto b = [&](int i, MyControlType c) {
-		// TODO: Return a double corresponding to the i-th entry of b(c) };
+		// FILL THIS IN: Return a double corresponding to the i-th entry of b(c) };

 	auto results = howards_alg(